maryagnesnoble/resume-1/resume.md

 Topix (offbeat.topix.com and politix.topix.com)
 : *Managing Editor, Politix and Offbeat websites* __Jan 2013-present__
-  Developed strategy for content distribution using a Facebook viral model.
+  - Developed strategy for content optimization and distribution using a Facebook viral model.
-  Designed funny original content optimized for the social web.
+  - Covered topics from LGBT and women's rights to education and electoral politics.
+  - Passionate about finding and crafting stories with a unique voice.
+  - Wrote quickly for the web (up to 12 stories per day) based on real-time trends on the social web.
+  - Produced longer deeply-researched and reported features each week.
+  - Offered original story angles and visually compelling takes on the news.

 Topix (politix.topix.com)
 : *Senior Editor, Politix*
  __Dec 2011 - Jan 2013__
- Created viral stories e.g...
+ - Spearheaded the Politix editorial team from the site's launch in 2012
- Shaped look and feel of content.
+ - Shaped look and feel of content.
- Managed a team of writers working both in-house and remotely.
+ - Managed and edited a team of writers working both in-house and remotely.

 ------